zydou/arti/doc/Android.md

 jni = { version = "0.19", default-features = false }
 ```

-You'll probably want to add some other dependancies, like futures, but these are not technically requirements.
+You'll probably want to add some other dependencies, like futures, but these are not technically requirements.

 You'll also need to specify what kind of lib this is.
 By default, it's a Rust lib that can only be used in the rust ecosystem.
 We want it to be a dynamic library: